andino-systems/Andino/Andino-Common/src/NodeRed/AndinoSMS/node-red-contrib-andino-sms/README.md

 ## SMS Checker

-The SMS Checker node sends out a request reading all unread messages to the modem when receiving an input.
+The SMS Checker node sends out a request reading all unread messages to the modem when receiving an input (the content of the input message is irrelevant).
 It first sets to modem to text mode, then sends a check SMS command.

 ## SMS Listener